radiradev/contrastive-neutrino/no_lightning/README.md

 Experiments are configured via yaml files in `experiments/`, see `config_parser.py` for valid and required fields.
 Saved models + losses appear in a study in `checkpoints/` in a directory named after the experiment.

-Datasets are expected in the format:
+Datasets are expected in the directory format:
 ```
 train/
   electron/